Shay-W152/Portfolio/README.md

 ## Installation

-To run Nebula-Nav locally, follow these steps:
+To run locally, follow these steps:

 1. Clone the repository: `git clone <repository-url>`
 2. Navigate to the project directory: `cd Portfolio-1`